Islamic Human Rights Commission

 The Islamic Human Rights Commission (IHRC) is a non-profit organisation based in London.
-Its stated mission is to "work with different organisations from Muslim and non-Muslim backgrounds, to campaign for justice for all peoples regardless of their racial, confessional or political background."
-The group is based in London and was established in 1997.
-The organisation, since 2007, has consultative status with the United Nations Department of Economic and Social Affairs.
+Its stated mission is to "struggle for justice for all peoples regardless of their racial, confessional or political background".
+The group was established in 1997.
+Since 2007, the organisation has held consultative status with the United Nations Department of Economic and Social Affairs.

+The organisation has been accused of ties with the government of Iran and spreading Islamic extremism in the United Kingdom.
+In the British government’s independent 2023 review of its Prevent counter-extremism programme, directed by William Shawcross, the final report described the organisation as "an Islamist group ideologically aligned with the Iranian regime, that has a history of ‘extremist links and terrorist sympathies’ ".

+The IHRC organises yearly Quds Day rallies, which take place on the last Friday of Ramadan to support the rights of Palestinians.
+Prior to 2019, the marches commonly included the display of Hezbollah flags, a group proscribed as a terrorist organisation in the United Kingdom in 2019.

 Philosophy

 The IHRC states its philosophy derives from: